Crowsley Park: Miscellaneous

 Crowsley was once spelt Crouchley, suggesting that the first syllable of Crowsley may once have been pronounced to rhyme with cow or crew.
 Today, Crowsley is pronounced with the first four letters sounding the same as the bird.

-Parts of an episode of the BBC television science-fiction drama series Doctor Who were filmed in the grounds of Crowsley Park in December 1980.
+Parts of the final story of the BBC television science-fiction drama series Doctor Who to feature Tom Baker as the Doctor, 'Logopolis', were filmed in the grounds of Crowsley Park in December 1980.
 In one scene, the Doctor climbs the tower that once carried the BBC receiving station's VHF and UHF aerials.
+Crowsley Park was used as a visual substitute for Jodrell Bank by the production team due to easier availability of the site.

 The village of Shiplake has a bed and breakfast establishment called Crowsley House.

 In the late 1960s London architects, Hugh and Beeban Morris, found out about the house.
 While the BBC utilised the grounds the house itself was neglected and in an advanced state of decay, like many disused country homes at that time, large numbers of which became damaged beyond repair and were then demolished.
 The Morrises subscribed to the Society for the Protection of Ancient Buildings publications and corresponded with the BBC about the house.
 The BBC agreed to allow the Morrises a 20-year lease free of charge on condition that the house was maintained as the listing required.
 It became the passion of Hugh Morris who drove out from London every weekend.
 The roof-lead that had been stolen was restored at to prevent further damage to the Georgian section of the house and other essential repairs were carried out.
 Unfortunately, the Victorian extension was too damaged with dry-rot to enable preservation and was demolished, leaving only sections of its ground floor wall and what became a "gazebo" tower.
 Hugh also spend his weekend hours in the 7-acre wild garden uncovering the range of plants, shrubs and trees typical of the gardens from the late Victorian era.
 This became the weekend playground for his young family and a haven for socialisation and short breaks which were shared with many friends.
-New owners purchased the house in the 1990s.
+New owners purchased the leasehold of the house in the 1990s.